 - In the Manager, select the Active Directory > Basic configuration data > Account definitions > Account definitions category. - 2.
 Select an account definition in the result list. - 3.
 Select the Assign system roles task.

 4. In the Add assignments pane, assign system roles.

-TIP: In the Remove assignments pane, you can remove assigned system roles.
+TIP: In the Remove assignments pane, you can remove the system role assignment.

 - Select the system role and double-click ⊘. - 5.
 Save the changes.